 - a.
 Limitations apply to these covered offices: elective offices; offices that require appointment by President (no longer requires Senate confirmation too), and certain executive schedule positions. - b.
-A regular member, or retired regular or Reserve Component member on active duty under a call or order to active duty for more than 270 days, may not hold or exercise the functions of a covered Federal office. - c.
-A retired regular or Reserve Component member on active duty under a call or order to active duty for 270 days or fewer may hold and exercise the functions of a covered Federal office provided there is no interference with the performance of military duty. - 2.
-Non-Federal Civil Office.
+A regular member on active duty under a call or order to active duty for more than 270 days may not hold or exercise the functions of a covered Federal office. - c.
+A retired regular member on active duty under a call or order to active duty for more than 270 days or Reserve Component member on active duty under a call or order to active duty for 270 days or fewer may hold and exercise the functions of a covered Federal office provided there is no interference with the performance of military duty.

-- a.
+- 2. Non-Federal Civil Office. - a.
 Limitations apply to these covered offices: an office in a State; the District of Columbia; a territory, possession, or commonwealth of the United States; or any political subdivision thereof. - b.
 A regular member may not hold or exercise the functions of a covered non-Federal office. - c.
-A retired regular or Reserve Component member on active duty under a call or order to active duty for more than 270 days may hold a covered office if the Secretary concerned grants permission.
-The Secretary concerned may not delegate the authority to make this decision. - (1) This is a change from the 2004 directive. - (2) The 2004 directive established the presumption that the Service member could hold the office unless the Secretary concerned prohibited it. - (3) Under the new directive, the Service member cannot hold the office unless the Secretary concerned first grants affirmative permission. - (4) A retired regular or Reserve Component member on active duty under a call or order to active duty for more than 270 days who has permission to hold a covered non-Federal office may not exercise the functions of that office. - (5) A retired regular or Reserve Component member on active duty under a call or order to active duty for fewer than 270 duty days may hold and exercise the functions of a covered office provided there is no interference with the performance of military duties.
+A retired regular member on active duty under a call or order to active duty for more than 270 days or Reserve Component member on active duty under a call or order to active duty for more than 270 days may hold a covered office if the Secretary concerned grants permission.
+The Secretary concerned may not delegate the authority to make this decision. - (1) This is a change from the 2004 directive. - (2) The 2004 directive established the presumption that the Service member could hold the office unless the Secretary concerned prohibited it. - (3) Under the new directive, the Service member cannot hold the office unless the Secretary concerned first grants affirmative permission. - (4) A retired regular member on active duty under a call or order to active duty for more than 270 days or Reserve Component member on active duty under a call or order to active duty for more than 270 days who has permission to hold a covered non-Federal office may not exercise the functions of that office.

-(6) Any member on active duty authorized to hold or not otherwise prohibited from holding or exercising the functions of a covered office is still subject to the prohibitions of subsection 4.12.
+- (5) A retired regular member on active duty under a call or order to active duty for more than 270 days or Reserve Component member on active duty under a call or order to active duty for fewer than 270 duty days may hold and exercise the functions of a covered office provided there is no interference with the performance of military duties. - (6) Any member on active duty authorized to hold or not otherwise prohibited from holding or exercising the functions of a covered office is still subject to the prohibitions of subsection 4.12.